Updated: Jul 8

 Underlying health conditions

 The best step is to talk to your optometrist to first figure out what is causing your dry eyes.
 This is essential in finding an effective way to eliminate the issue or prevent it from occurring again.
 Don’t let your dry eyes go untreated.
-Our Prairie Eye Care team in Winnebago can suggest a wide range of practical treatments to help find you much needed relief.
+Our Prairie Eye Care team in Winnipeg can suggest a wide range of practical treatments to help find you much needed relief.
 Contact our clinic for more information regarding treatments today!